How to Become a Travel Writer (& Get Paid For It)

 I’ve learned a ton of things over the years, but there are a few that I could have learned faster had I just asked.
 So, I humbly suggest that you get someone to give you feedback on your first few BEFORE you start shipping them off to potentially paying customers.

-You do not have to ask an actual editor to read your work for feedback (though you certainly can).
+You don’t have to ask an actual editor to read your work for feedback (though you certainly can).
 Anyone you trust will do.
-The point of it is to (a) double-check that you don’t have any crazy grammar or spelling mistakes, no matter how many times you look over something, things still get missed, and (b) the piece is engaging.
+Bonus points if you can ask someone who has experience in the place or topic you’re writing about, or who fits your target audience—fresh eyes from the “real world” can catch things you might not notice.
+The point is to (a) double-check that you don’t have any wild grammar or spelling mistakes (no matter how many times you look over something, things still get missed), and (b) make sure the piece is actually engaging and clear.

 This process sounds A LOT scarier than it really is.
-I totally understand not wanting to show people your work before you’re ready or you get the money in your account—but as someone who does this for a living, I can tell you this never goes away.
+I totally understand not wanting to show people your work before you’re ready (or before you get the money in your account)—but as someone who does this for a living, I can tell you this never goes away.
 So, slash that idea right now.

 3. Set up a writing business

-I’m not going to dig too much into this topic in this article but I think it’s important to touch on.
-BEFORE you start making money, you really should look into the requirements of running a sole proprietorship in your jurisdiction.
+I’m not going to dig too deep into this topic here, but it’s super important to touch on—especially in 2025, when more travel writers are working remotely or internationally than ever before.
+BEFORE you start making money, make sure you look into the requirements of running a sole proprietorship (or freelance business) in your own country and any countries you plan to work from.

-When you make an income from anything you need to pay taxes.
-When it’s an income that’s self-reported, there are additional responsibilities.
-And simply not paying taxes (even if you think they’re dumb) is a bad idea because it often results in having to pay more later on.
+When you make an income from anything, you need to pay taxes.
+If you’re traveling or working internationally, check if there are any special rules for digital nomads or expats.
+When your income is self-reported, there are extra responsibilities.
+And honestly?
+Simply not paying taxes (even if you think they’re dumb) is a bad idea, because it usually ends up costing more later.

-To be clear, I’m not a lawyer or accountant.
-You should speak to one if you have questions.
-You’ll also want to have a look at what you need to do and report wherever you live.
+Just to be clear: I’m not a lawyer or accountant.
+You should talk to one if you have specific questions, and look into the rules wherever you live (or travel).

 You’ll also want to have: